-- 1. Create or edit a Java session in Session Configuration Manager (SCM). - 2.
-On the Session Options tab, select Enable Java Web Start (Oracle JVM only).
-(Clear the check box to create an HTML Web-to-Host session.) - 3.
-In the URL folder box, enter the URL where you want to publish the session.
-(If you cleared the check box, this option is unavailable.) - 4.
+- 1. Create or edit a Java session in the Session Configuration Manager. - 2.
+On the Session Options page, select Enable Java Web Start (Oracle JVM only).
+(Clear the check box to create an HTML Web-to-Host session.)

+- 3. In the URL folder box, enter the URL where you want to publish the session.
+(If you unchecked the box, this option is unavailable.) - 4.
 Save the session.

 Note: Java Web Start sessions should only be saved on a Web server.
-In addition, the full, legal URL path to the location where you published the sessions must be entered in SCM.
-Sessions created using the localhost address, containing workstation names, or using an address obtained while browsing to the file, for example with Windows Explorer, will not function properly.
-Sessions can be saved, however, to any Web server, even those that do not have OnWeb Web-to-Host installed.
+In addition, the full, legal URL path to the location where you published the sessions must be entered in the Session Configuration Manager.
+Some sessions will not function properly.
+These are those created using the localhost address, containing workstation names, or using an address obtained while browsing to the file, for example with Windows Explorer.
+Sessions can be saved, however, to any Web server, even those that do not have Web-to-Host installed.

-When a Java Web Start session is run, the .JNLP file and associated applets are updated from the server.
+When a Java Web Start session runs, the .JNLP file and associated applets are updated from the server.
 However, the session itself runs locally from the client workstation.
-Sessions run locally do not have access to online Help files unless you select the option Install user guide locally when creating the session.
+Sessions run locally do not have access to online Help files unless you select the Install user guide locally option when creating the session.